The iPad Air is compatible with both the Magic Keyboard and the Apple Pencil. (Amazon)(Amazon)

 Wondering what the differences are between a smartphone, a desktop computer and an iPad, and what exactly you might need from an Apple tablet?
 We have you covered — check out our guide to the best iPad of 2025.

 Tired of dealing with a menagerie of remotes every time you want to watch TV?
-Stop the insanity with this top-seller (which happens to be the newest model) — it can replace 'em all.
+Stop the insanity with this easy and intuitive top-seller (which happens to be the newest model) that can replace 'em all.
 You'll be able to effortlessly switch between the news, sports, live TV and your favorite streaming platforms for easy access to millions of shows and movies.
-Plus, this is as low as it's ever been.

 Want a powerful tablet without paying the mind-boggling $1,000-plus smackeroos for an iPad Pro?
 The Air is a good bet, experts say.